Insulin price cap approved by U.S. House as Georgia’s Warnock pushes for Senate passage - NewsBreak

 The CDC estimates that 34.2 million people, or 10.5% of the U.S. population, has diabetes.

-The post Insulin price cap approved by U.S. House as Georgia’s Warnock pushes for Senate passage appeared first on Idaho Capital Sun .
+The post Insulin price cap approved by U.S. House as Georgia’s Warnock pushes for Senate passage appeared first on Louisiana Illuminator .

 Comments / 0